ashi12001/Practice-/HTML/_  Notes/Topic2.md

 * HR tag is for giving a line which looks nice basically a content DIvider
 * BR is used for line break
 * sub is used for subscript and sup is used for superscript

+## HTML entities

+* Start with an ampersand and end with a semicolon

+* Used to display reserved characters, that normally would be invalid

+* Also used in place of difficult to type characters

+* The browser interprets them and renders the correct character instead.

+eg &lt

+## semantic markup

+INSTEAD OF DIVS

+ * Use more specific elements like:

+* section

+* article

+* nav for navigational content

+* main for main content

+* header

+* footer

+* aside

+* summary